Benighter/sat-mobile/MOBILE_DEPLOYMENT_README.md

-# 📱 Church Connect Mobile - APK Deployment
+# 📱 SAT Mobile - APK Deployment

 Transform your React web app into a native Android APK using Median.co!